 The Perfect Story Arc Using StoryTeller

-One of the best ways to improve your novel is to look at the way that successful authors have crafted their story arcs.
+One of the best ways to improve your novel is to look at how successful authors craft their story arcs.

-You can use this information to revise your draft novel and tell a story your readers love.
+You evaluate a perfect story arc and use the information to revise your draft novel and tell a powerful story.